Applying Chromosomal Microarray Analysis in Clinical Diagnosis

 The clinical sensitivity of this test in children with developmental delay, mental retardation, and/or congenital anomalies is at least 10~15% higher than that of conventional methods of chromosome testing – karyotyping and subtelomere FISH (Miller et al. 2010, Kearney et al. 2011).

 Recent studies have shown the utility of CMA in prenatal diagnosis (Wapner et al. 2012), stillbirths(Reddy et al. 2012) and miscarriages.
-CMA testing is recommended for following conditions:
+CMA testing is recommended for the following conditions:

 - Fetal abnormalities detected by ultrasound